ace0/Security101/README.md

 #### Use SHA2 and SHA3 for hashing
 SHA2 (also called SAH-256, SHA-512) and SHA3 are the current NIST-approved secure hash functions.
 Don't use broken or deprecated hash functions like MD5 or SHA1 for security-sensitive operations.

+--

+## Software Implementations

+# In C use strncpy/strncat for string manipulation
+Use these length-restricted functions instead of strcpy/strcat (note the additional 'n').
+These days address space layout randomization (ASLR), StackGuard, and data executipn prevention (DEP) make buffer overflow vulnerabilities harder to exploit, but things still slip through like memory corruption and memory-overread vulnerabilities.